Travel to Raja Ampat on a Budget (of €30 a day!)

 Do not underestimate the importance of sharing a boat.
 A transfer boat can make several stops to unload passengers, as long as they are traveling along the same route.
 Sharing the boat with a full load of passengers can take your transfer costs down to around IDR 85,000 (about €5.20)!

-Homestays tend to be the accommodation type of choice when traveling to Raja Ampat on a budget, with costs as ‘low’ as IDR250,000 (€15) per person per night, usually including three full meals and unlimited water/tea/coffee, but shared facilities.
+Homestays tend to be the accommodation type of choice when you travel to Raja Ampat on a budget, with costs as ‘low’ as IDR250,000 (€15) per person per night, usually including three full meals and unlimited water/tea/coffee, but shared facilities.

 Homestays and generally very basic, with a mattress in a cabin, a porch with a hammock, and little else, except a mosquito net perhaps (most often damaged).
 The cabins are sometimes poorly-maintained and leak water when it rains heavily.
 Electricity is often only available at night via a generator.